CristianAndreoli94/MPI-K-Means-Clustering/README.md

 The program:

 - reads the dataset from given path,
-- runs K-Means for at most MAXITERATION iterations (or until convergence),
+- runs K-Means for at most max-iter iterations (or until convergence),
 - prints basic timing information to stdout.

 ---